andy90/immunogenicity_predictor/README.md

 The application of this tool to the peptides listed in Ahmed et al [2] is shown in examples/dataAhmed.

+The application of this tool to all the 8-11mers of SARS-CoV-2 is shown in examples/dataSARS2_allpeps.

 If you used this tool, please cite [3].

 Should you have any question, please contact anggao@mit.edu